 Question A: Using the frequency domain approach, determine the gain K required to give an overshoot, in response to a step input, of approximately 20%.
 Explain how you achieved your result.

-The plant is a third order system which has 82.86% overshoot with unity feedback, and the target is lower the overshoot to 20%.
+The plant is a third order system which has 82.86% overshoot with unity feedback, and the target is to lower the overshoot to 20%.

 To get the 20% overshoot, the following equations will be used during the calculation, the maximum overshoot can be obtained by setting Omax to get by using Equation 1, and then work out the phase margin using the equation 2, and use the bode diagram to find out the gain crossover frequency for that phase margin.
 Then use the property of the |K*G(jw)|= 0dB=1, plug in the ω inside the equation to work out the K. And the K is required proportional gain compensator.